Shalom! We love our jobs making a Jewish home for every student at Stanford. Please feel free to get in touch if you need anything!

 Director of Operations

-Leah is excited to return 'home' both to Hillel and the Bay Area.
-She went to UCSD where she loved being involved with the Hillel on campus.
+Leah is excited to be 'home' both in Hillel and the Bay Area.
+She attended UCSD where she loved being involved with the Hillel on campus.
 From there she worked at the Hillel at the University of Maryland and then returned to California to work at the Hillel of San Diego, where she was the Assistant Director.
 While there she completed a Masters degree in Nonprofit Management and Leadership at the University of San Diego.
 Leah then moved with her husband to Los Angeles where she worked at BBYO for five years, most recently as an Area Director overseeing three BBYO regions encompassing California, Nevada, and Arizona.
-Leah loves reading, talking, eating, and spending time with her twin two year olds, Miriam and Jonah.
+Leah loves reading, talking, eating, and spending time with her twin four year olds, Miriam and Jonah.

 Program Director, Campus and Community Partnerships

 Prior to Joining Hillel@Stanford, Nathalie Landesman Co-Founded Mishelanu, an educational program for Israeli American College Students, and was its former national Director at the Israeli-American Council (IAC).
 Nathalie held positions in training and strategic directorship both in Pharmaceuticals and HighTech industries and has over 16 years of experience in project management for both Fortune 500 companies and small startups.
 She is a mother of three (and the proud parent of Mocha, a labradoodle), holds a Master's in Business and Administration, and has been residing in the Silicon Valley for the last 17 years.

 She practices secular Judaism and feels fortunate combining her passion for travel and love for students, in exploring Jewish stories, identities and practices around the globe.